sy-shi/Gym_RL/README.md

 main('simple')
 ```

 We need to use `make_env()` function and input the file name of the desired scenario.
 The rest parts are the same as other gym environments.
 Notice that this environment only has 1 channel (5 dimension) for physical action input and 1 channel for communication action input.
-(See the `_set_action()` in [environment.py](http://environment.py)).
+(See the `_set_action()` in environment.py).
 So we need to modify its `core.py` and `environment.py`.
-Then design our own scenarios for large-scale collective manipulation.
+Then design our own scenarios for different simulation purposes.

-For more comprehensive understanding, read `core.py`, `environment.py`, and `simple_environment.py` to figure out how worlds are set, actions are delivered into the world, and how the worlds are updated.
+For more comprehensive understanding, read the following content and check `core.py`, `environment.py`, `simple_environment.py` to figure out how worlds are set, actions are delivered into the world, and how the worlds are updated.

 ## World Physics